-- 1 Is the problem inside the AF-400 drive power unit or caused by external conditions or equipment? - 2 Which module in the power unit is causing the problem? - 3 Which component within the module is at fault or has failed?
+- 1. Is the problem inside the AF-400 Drive power unit or caused by external conditions or equipment? - 2.
+Which module in the power unit is causing the problem? - 3.
+Which component within the module is at fault or has failed?

-The means to accomplish this are the recommended test equipment to use, and the troubleshooting procedures outlined in this section.
-The efficiency with which they are used will be dependent on the skill and experience of the test personnel, and how well they understand the drive operation, as explained in the Description section of this manual
+The means to accomplish these are through the use of the recommended test equipment and the troubleshooting procedures outlined in this section.
+The efficiency with which they are used will be dependent on the skill and experience of the test personnel, and how well they understand the drive operation, as explained in the Description Section of this manual.